-Commitments and section numbers to be provided upon completion of report

-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference 7.1.
-The overburden stockpiles and tailings storage facilities will be rehabilitated to a combination of grazing and bushland (see also Section G26).
-Volume 1, Section 7.12 7.6.
-The site rehabilitation plan which will be developed as part of a mine EA condition will outline the amount and location of grazing land and bushland.
-Volume 1, Section 2.23.14, Response 23.DH 7.2.
+7.1.
+The overburden stockpiles and tailings storage facilities will be rehabilitated to a combination of grazing and bushland

+7.2.
 Areas of remnant woodland vegetation within the Project area and those which are beyond the primary disturbance area will be retained where possible.

-Volume 1, Section 7.17 7.3.
+7.3.
 Proactive management of natural regeneration will be used as a method of providing additional screening of mine infrastructure in a number of locations within the Project area.

-Volume 1, Section 7.18 7.4.
+7.4.
 To reduce the potential for visual glint and glare, the colour contrast and reflectivity of materials and finishes will be taken into account when selecting construction materials, with the aim of minimising any potential visual impacts.

-Volume 1, Section 7.19 7.5.
-Where possible programs will be arranged so that highly visible work activities to be carried out across surface areas of the mine occur within daylight hours of operation to minimise night time lighting Volume 1, Section 7.20
+7.5.
+Where possible programs will be arranged so that highly visible work activities to be carried out across surface areas of the mine occur within daylight hours of operation to minimise night time lighting impacts.

-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference impacts.
+7.6.
+The site Rehabilitation Management Plan which has been developed as part of a mine Environmental Authority (EA) Condition will outline the amount and location of grazing land and bushland.